askomics/flaskomics/docs/query.md

 ## Explicit relations

-Explicit relations between entities (defined by the "@" symbol in CSV files, and the "Parents" / "Derives_from" relations from GFF files) will appears between related entities.
+Explicit relations between entities (defined by the "@" symbol in CSV files, and the *"Parents"/"Derives_from"* relations from GFF files) will appears between related entities.
 If the relation is a *symetric* relation, it will appear twice between entities.

 ## FALDO relations